To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Brent Simons, spokesperson for Public Service and Administration Minister Nathi Mthethwa, said on Thursday the government was unable to stop the implementation of the adjustment in this month’s salary run, owing to technical issues in its personnel and salary information system.

-The suspension would have resulted in all public servants not receiving their salaries at all, he said.
+No salaries The suspension would have resulted in all public servants not receiving their salaries at all, he said.

 According to Simons, unions were not convinced by this and argued that the wage agreement – under the bargaining council’s resolution 2 of 2015 – had been breached.